 In ’95 he was a backup and came in after Randall Cunningham had been benched and threw for 8 TDs v 14 interceptions.
 This is what plagued his Lions career.
 Well in this game he channeled his inner Bobby Layne and played flawless football.
 Going 17 of 25 for 270 yards 3 TDs and no picks.
 In fact with :02 left in the 1st half up 31-7, he completed a Hail Mary 43 yard pass to Rob Carpenter 38-7 at the half…ball game!!

 No NFC playoff game from 1970 to this day has seen that many points…58??
-Scott Mitchell the free agent savior with the #1 offense fell apart with 6 total interceptions while the QB they got rid of had a career game for the opponent??
+Scott Mitchell the free agent savior with the #1 offense fell apart as the Lions tossed 6 interceptions while the QB they got rid of had a career game for the opponent??
 The laughter of Bobby Layne’s ghost could be heard off in the distance.

 By the way…still don’t believe in curses??
 Guess what day present owner William Clay Ford’s bid was approved to buy the franchise??
 Try November 22, 1963!!
-Folks I can’t make this stuff up!!
+Try making a splash that day with a press conference… Folks I can’t make this stuff up!!